 Customs duty is charged according to the type of goods and where they are imported from.

 In cases where duty or GST payment relief is granted, you’ll be liable for any relevant taxes if you sell, hire or otherwise transfer ownership of your vehicle within 12 months.

 Registering your vehicle

-If you intend to live here for more than 12 months, you must register any vehicles you’re bringing with you immediately.
-There’s no grace period for driving in Jersey with foreign registration plates if your intention is to live here long term.
+If you intend to live here for more than 12 months, you need to register any vehicles you’re bringing with you immediately.

 Documents you’ll need to bring to DVS